-COMMONWEALTH OF MASSACHUSETTS The Trial Court Probate and Family Court Department Berkshire Division Docket No. BE19E0009

-CITATION TO: Debra Carlson Farrell, now or formerly of Dalton, Massachusetts, and all other persons interested; A petition has been presented to said Court by Donald E. Carlson, Jr., representing that he holds as tenant in common a certain share in certain real estate situate in Lanesboro, Berkshire County, Massachusetts and briefly described as follows: Property Address: 71 Miner Road, Lanesboro, MA 01237
+COMMONWEALTH OF MASSACHUSETTS The Trial Court Probate and Family Court Department Berkshire Division Docket No. BE19E0009 CITATION formerly of Dalton, Massachusetts, and all other persons interested; A petition has been presented to said Court by Donald E. Carlson, Jr., representing that he holds as tenant in common a certain share in certain real estate situate in Lanesboro, Berkshire County, Massachusetts and briefly described as follows: Property Address: 71 Miner Road, Lanesboro, MA 01237 The land in Lanesboro, Berkshire County, Massachusetts on the